sukaku-r/raoyipeng.github.io/_pages/about.md

 ## About Me

-I was born in Zhoukou City, Henan Province, and have been fascinated by logical reasoning since childhood, which led to my strong performance in mathematics.
-Even during middle school, I would often ponder mathematical problems in other classes.
-This passion guided me to the School of Mathematics and Statistics at Zhengzhou University, where I began to fully pursue my academic interests—a journey that continues to this day.
+I was born and raised in Zhoukou, a city in Henan Province.
+Ever since I was a child, I’ve been drawn to logical thinking—something that naturally led me to fall in love with math.
+I remember even in middle school, I’d often find myself quietly working on math problems during other classes.
+That passion eventually brought me to the School of Mathematics and Statistics at Zhengzhou University, where I started to truly dive into my academic interests—a journey that I’m still happily pursuing today.

-I appreciate a slow-paced lifestyle, and an after-meal walk is an essential part of my daily routine.
-These walks help me organize my thoughts and calm my mind.
-I also enjoy playing table tennis, though I've had little time for it since starting graduate studies.
-I hope to pick up this hobby again in the future.
+I enjoy living at a slower pace.
+Taking a walk after meals has become a daily ritual for me—it helps me clear my head and sort through my thoughts.
+I’m also a casual table tennis player, though I haven’t had much time to play since starting grad school.
+Hopefully, I can pick up the paddle again soon!

-Additionally, I am an avid user of Bilibili, where I spend my leisure time following interesting content creators who share their lives, comment on current affairs, and reflect on society and the meaning of life.
+When I’m relaxing, you’ll often find me browsing Bilibili.
+I like following creators who share slices of life, talk about social issues, or just reflect on what gives life meaning.
+It’s a nice way to unwind and see the world through different lenses.

 ## Education